 Day 6 – Capitol Reef National Park & Moab

 Check into your Moab accommodation which will be your base for the final days of your trip.
-We stayed in the Fairfield Inn and Suites to be closer to the two Park entries, with a short drive into town for restaurants etc. This is more pertinent in summer months when traffic jams into the Parks are more likely.
+We stayed in the Fairfield Inn and Suites to be closer to the two Park entries, with a short drive into town for restaurants etc. Although this is more pertinent in summer months when traffic jams into the Parks are more likely.

 Driving distance: Torrey to Moab 251km (156mi) 2hrs 35min without stops.